 When we discovered that the fiberglass in our home was making us sick, we had moved out of our house and into our barn while we removed all of that type of insulation.
 We had to rig the hose to get water to the part of the barn we were living in.
 We did not want to drink water from a hose so we started getting bottled water delivered.
 That is what we drank for 3 years.
 Then with all of the stress of not having a kitchen and only a sink, hot plate and microwave, we began to eat frozen dinners.
 We picked the TV type dinners with the best purest ingredients we could fine.
 The ones were you put the black tray in the microwave and cook it.

 I started developing nerve problems.
 I could not even type.
 My arms and hands began to hurt, screaming knife pain.
 All kinds of pains.
 I saw three hand to shoulder specialist and one family doctor.
+I had a x-rays, a CAT scan, MRI, a soft tissue ultrasound and a complete blood count (CBC) test, a vascular study and a nerve study.
 I was in the ER for 10 hours because my left hand swelled up and turned purple.
-No one had a clue and all of my bloodwork came back just fine.
+No one had a clue what was causing it.
+All of my bloodwork came back just fine.
 Yet my body hurt.
 My knees ached, my hands hurt like a pain that I put right up there with child birth if not worse because it was sharp and unpredictable.
 I got scared and I started trying really hard to figure it out.
 I personally do not believe in sicknesses for no reason at all.
 There had to be a reason.
 The first hand doctor told me there was nothing more he could do and to get a second opinion.
-I went to my family doctor and she sent me to a second hand and shoulder specialist who admited that she was stumped.
-She sent me to a third hand and shoulder doctor who was older and had seen a lot of cases.
+I went to my family doctor and she sent me to a second hand to shoulder specialist who, after trying a steroid pack and getting no results admited that she was stumped.
+She sent me to a third hand to shoulder doctor who was older and had seen a lot of cases.
 He diagnosed me with Cubital Tunnel Syndrome after having a nerve test.
 Then my symtoms increased.
 My arms itched to the point where I wanted to scratch them bloody raw.
 Then I started getting pains between my toes and other random places on my body.

 I started feeling like something was wrong with the water bottles.
 The feeling you get when you eat too much of something for too long, you don’t hate it but you feel like you just don’t want to eat that anymore.
 We had moved back into our house but we were still drinking the bottled water because it was a subscription that was being delivered to our doorstep and we hadn’t canceled it.
 We were still eating the TV type dinners out of habit.
 I tested our well water and it tested fine so I stopped drinking the water bottles.
 I also started avoiding eating from plastic.
 In 24 hours my knees stopped aching and my arms stopped itching.
 I mentally and physically felt better.
 I was convinced it was related.